 Shot in the dark: Early COVID-19 vaccine efficacy explained

+ZURICH: Moderna delivered the latest good news from COVID-19 vaccine developers, saying its experimental vaccine is 94.5 per cent effective in preventing the disease based on interim data from a late-stage trial.

-ZURICH: This week has seen a flurry of good news from COVID-19 vaccine developers, with Pfizer and BioNTech trumpeting early data indicating their mRNA candidate is more than 90 per cent effective.
+Pfizer Inc. and BioNTech SE on Nov 9 trumpeted early data indicating their mRNA candidate is more than 90 per cent effective.

-A Russian project came out a day later, touting 92 per cent efficacy for the Sputnik V candidate, named after the Soviet-era satellite, based on a smaller data set.
+A Russian project then touted 92 per cent efficacy for the Sputnik V candidate, named after the Soviet-era satellite, based on a smaller data set.

 HOW DO MANUFACTURERS ARRIVE AT EFFICACY NUMBERS?